Alma-media/taxi/generator/README.md

 # generator
-generator is an abstract source of random orders
+Package generator contains an abstract source of random orders